How to Prevent the Coronavirus

 - Don’t hesitate to go to the hospital if you need emergency care for your underlying condition.

 When Will There Be Help With Prevention?

-Until we know more about the virus or the vaccines, these safety guidelines are the best way to prevent COVID-19.
+The vaccines have proven very effective in stopping the spread of COVID-19 and have proven to also be effective against the variants that are now spreading.
+Still, not everyone is choosing to be vaccinated.
+Until we know more about the virus or the vaccines, the suggested safety guidelines are the best way to prevent COVID-19.